fsmi/rpcd/README.md

 * default (`lazy`): The process is started when required, and stopped only when when shutting down or mapping the window to another X server (necessitating an update of the environment).
 * `ondemand`: Start the process when the window is mapped, terminate the process when it is unmapped.
-* `keepalive`: Start the process on `rpcd` startup, stop only when shutting down or switching X servers.
+* `keepalive`: Start the process on `rpcd` startup (on the default display), stop only when shutting down or switching X servers.

 ## Usage (Web Interface)